Updated: September 13, 2023

 A significant advantage of properties on the Azores is that they remain relatively cheap compared to continental Portugal and the autonomous island of Madeira, and even more so when contrasted with their European neighbors.

-The island of São Miguel is the most developed.
+The island of São Miguel is the most developed, with the capital, Ponta Delgada, the most populous city on the archipelago.
 If you are looking for luxury properties, here is a good place to start your search.
 Ponta Delgada, the capital, is where you will find fine dining and five-star hotels.
 This is also where you will find an active nightlife scene.
 Ponta Delgada lies between the mountains and the sea.
 In the city, the buildings, streets, and sidewalks are built with volcanic rocks – leading to an element of rustic elegance in the city.
+As mentioned, you will also find more properties here than on the other islands.

 Terceira island is an attractive option if you are looking for a luxury villa.
-With beautiful sea views of the Atlantic Ocean, perhaps a private pool, and your very own quiet area in the depth of nature, you will be able to find homes to unwind and relax.
+With beautiful sea views of the Atlantic Ocean, perhaps a private pool, and your very own quiet area in the depths of nature, you will be able to find homes to unwind and relax.
 Terceira is the second-largest island in the peninsula and could prove to be the most perfect secluded spot.
-Most tourists tend to fill their days on São Miguel island so Terceira could be a quieter option, without the steadily increasing tourist flow.
+Most tourists tend to fill their days on São Miguel island, so Terceira could be a quieter option without the steadily increasing tourist flow.

-Graciosa translates as “graceful” or “enchanting” in Portuguese, and, with only 4,780 inhabitants, it is one of the quietest islands.
+Graciosa translates as “graceful” or “enchanting” in Portuguese, and with only 4,780 inhabitants, it is one of the quietest islands.
 The long, slender island of São Jorge has a slightly different cuisine.
-Here the focusis on the abundant use of spices, brought to the island during the Age of Exploration.
-Local delicacies induce fish, pork, and clams dishes.
+Here, the focus is on the abundant use of spices brought to the island during the Age of Exploration.
+Local delicacies include fish, pork, and clam dishes.

 The Azores are a wonder of the natural world, a relatively unspoiled picture of a life that has not been overwhelmed with modern life.
 This may sound ideal, but what are the practical implications of living in these islands of paradise?
 Here, we provide you with some practical information on living in the Azores.